 Aftercare Helps You Build a Support Network for Years to Come

 Aftercare will introduce you to a wide network of individuals who have gone through a similar program or are medical or health professionals.
 When you participate in aftercare, you’ll have access to these amazing people.

-Alumni Groups – The best rehab programs keep in touch with their program graduates and invite them to help new members.
+- Alumni groups – The best rehab programs keep in touch with their program graduates and invite them to help new members.
 This gives you a chance to stay in touch with your new friends.
-It’s also common for alumni organizations to host fun, drug and alcohol free events for members and their families.
-It can be a sociable way to spend your weekends!
+It’s also common for alumni organizations to host fun, drug, and alcohol-free events for members and their families.

-Support Groups – There are a number of specialized support groups depending on your addiction.
-Support groups aren’t limited to drug and alcohol users, either.
-If you binge eat, use more than one drug, or suffer from other mental health issues, there is likely a group just for you.
+- Support groups – There are a number of specialized support groups depending on your addiction.
+Support groups aren’t limited to those in recovery from drug or alcohol addiction, either.
+If you binge eat, use more than one drug, or live with mental health issues, there is likely a group just for you.
 Talk to your rehab coordinator or search the internet for local groups in your area.

-Life Coaches – We all need a little motivation sometimes.
-When mustering the willpower and energy to choose to do healthy things to your body, it can be difficult to do it alone.
-Life coaches are often trained therapists or counselors that work with you to achieve your personal goals.
-Then check in on you while helping you create and meet these goals.
-They can provide a variety of recovery strategies that may have not been addressed in rehabilitation.
+- Life coaches – When mustering the willpower and energy to choose to do healthy things for your body, it can be difficult to do it alone.
+Life coaches are often trained therapists or counselors who work with you to achieve your personal goals.

 Your support network will be unique to you.
 You may choose to attend some of these options for a lifetime, while others may only be needed during the first few months post-rehab.
 Remember that your support network is there to provide guidance and encouragement as you navigate through life’s challenges without substances.